9ci/grails-quartz2/README.md

 ## What this plugin adds to be friendly with Grails

-* Its mostly backward compatible with the original [Quartz plugin][] so its allows scheduling jobs using job arifacts as well.
+* Its mostly backward compatible with the original [Quartz plugin][] so its allows scheduling jobs using job artifacts as well.
 See note below for areas where it is not compatible.
 * Uses a factory to creates a single bean called quartzScheduler which is a standard Quartz [Scheduler][] and starts it.
 Its does not start it by default in test.
 You can inject and use the quartzScheduler bean like any normal Grails/Spring bean.
 * All quartz settings can be done in Config.groovy, thus eliminating the need for a quartz.properties
 * Sets up a PersistenceContextJobListener, makes it a bean and adds it to the scheduler.
 This wraps all the jobs to make sure they have a hibernate session bound to the thread or if using another (nosql) engine then this should work for other non-hibernate gorm engines too as it uses the "persistenceInterceptor" bean to init().
 If you don't need gorm persistence in your job then you can avoid the overhead and turn it of by assigning a "gormSession:false" property in the the JobDataMap when setting up a [JobDetail][] or Trigger.
 Note: